paulinho-16/MEIC-ASSO/docs/chat.md

 - Mongo Service

-Key-Value database for chat.
+Document database for chat.

 ---

 Most communications between microservices occur using the **messages** pattern.
 This is due to its simplicity and  modularization.
 Mongo chat server provides a REST API, awaiting requests in the form of messages, responding with a message as well.
 Even when the communication channel is a web socket - a stream of data - the meaningful information is compartmentalized into messages.
 The communication between the Mongo Chat Server and the actual Mongo Server is done via a library called [sequelize](https://sequelize.org).

 When the chat server sends a message to a group, it is using [socket.io's `.to(room)` function](https://socket.io/docs/v4/#broadcasting).
 It is not clear how the implementation is done, precisely, however, on a higher level, **Publisher-Subscriber** is applied.
 When a client joins a group, the chat server makes the call `socket.join(room)`, which is parallel to a subscription; and when a message is sent to a group, the chat server calls `io.to(room).emit(...)`, which is parallel to a publication.
 In this scenario, every user in a group is both a publisher and a subscriber.

 ---

 Besides the developed backend we also implemented a simple UI, _Chat Client_, that displays the specified user's groups and chat, providing an easier and more interactive interface to test and debug the chat features.
 Functionally, it behaves as a client that connects to a socket on _Chat Server_ and emits events on users connections and messages.

 ---

+### POSA Patterns

+#### How to share knowledge in a small writes and reads environment?

+##### Context

+A chat application will have in its data its biggest challenge.
+It works on massive amounts of data provided by its clients.
+Multiple components work with this data.

+##### Solution

+Make this data available to all services simultaneously in a **Shared Repository**.

+That can be found in the *Mongo Service* and *Mongo Chat Service* services.

+##### Consequences

+- The same data can be found in real time by multiple services;
+- The data is centralized;
+- Simultaneous transactions are harder to deal with.

+#### How to scale the application for a large user base?

+##### Context

+When systems increase in size, decoupling their implementation is essential.
+The looser the parts are coupled, the better they can be deployed in a computer network or composed into larger applications.
+When this happens, one can test distinct services independentely.

+##### Solution

+Encapsulate each business functionality into a self-contained service - a **Domain Object**, and provide them iwht an interface that is separate from their implementation.

+As happens here with the *chat-service*, the database, and would happen in future implementation such as the online status.

+##### Consequences

+- Each service can be tested and used independently;
+- Different teams can develop different services;
+- DOS can happen in multiple instances.

+#### How to communicate between the different services?

+##### Context

+In the chat backend, multiple services are coexisting.
+These services were developed independently.
+These services must interact reliably, but without tight dependencies.

+##### Solution

+Make the services agree on a message structure (a necessary coupling) and communicate between them with said messages.

+##### Consequences

+- Services must agree on a message structure and channel.

+#### Message Channel

+##### Context

+As stated in the previous point, the chat backend uses a message-based communication.
+Messages only contain the data to be exchanged between the services, this is, they do not know who might be interested in them.

+##### Solution

+Connect the collaborating services using a message channel that allows them to exchange messages.

+This could be HTTP for REST APIs, or a queue for more complex operations.
+Most channel are HTTP for this solution.

+#### How to allow the receival of messages by a service?

+##### Context

+In message-oriented systems, such as this one, services must understand how to handle different messages.

+##### Solution

+Define specialized **Message Endpoints** that allow services to exchange and handle messages accordingly.
+This endpoints must be documented, so that developers of other services know how to take advantage of them.

+For example, the *Mongo Chat Server* service has endpoints for both the retrieval of messages and the insertion of new messages.

+##### Consequences

+- Every service has know documentation on how to function with it;
+- Different functionalities provided by the same service are more decoupled.

+#### How is a message sent to multiple users in a group?

+##### Context

+The chat backend offers services that allow the sending of messages to groups.
+Groups are a set of users in the same academic social circle When a message is sent to one group, every user in that group must receive it.

+##### Solution

+Apply the **Publisher-Subscriber** pattern, making the users that are enrolled in a group subscribe to that group, and the make them publish a message whenever it is sent to said group.
+In this scenario, every member of the group is both a publisher and a subscriber.

+##### Consequences

+- A PubSub service is harder to implement;
+- Every member of the group is assured to receive the message;
+- A PubSub is not enough if not every member of the group is online.

+### Microservice API Patterns

+#### How can the API endpoints' knowledge be shared with clients?

+##### Context

+How should the *Chat Server* and *Mongo Chat Server* components' implemented endpoints be documented so the API clients can understand how to integrate them?

+##### Solution

+Create and provide an API Description that defines request and response message structures, error reporting, and other technical knowledge. **[API Description Pattern](https://microservice-api-patterns.org/patterns/foundation/APIDescription)**

+##### Mapping

+Swagger was integrated, providing a public URL with the endpoints' documentation.

+##### Consequences

++ Minimal description, compact and easy to evolve and mantain;
++ Simple, easy to understand by the API clients, easing its integration;
+- Requires continuous documentation mantainance.

+#### How can we limit the access and usage of the Mongo Chat Server API?

+##### Context

+The *Mongo Chat Server* component exposes API endpoints, but those should only be acessible by other internal components (e.g *Chat Server*) and not be exposed publicly. **[Solution-Internal API](https://microservice-api-patterns.org/patterns/foundation/SolutionInternalAPI)**

+##### Solution

+Decompose the application into services that expose APIs, and offer those APIs only to other services in the backend.

+##### Mapping

+The Production Server does not publicly expose the *Mongo Chat Server* service's ports, or any ports other than the *main API*, thus only the backend services can communicate and request information from that service.
+The client must make requests to the *main API* that will then be responsible to forward the request to the *Mongo Chat Server*

+##### Consequences

++ Full Control over API, since it is only available to the internal backend services;
++ No additional security issues;
+- Aditional performance and configuration/management overhead;
+- Limited to project scope.

+#### How to provide only the number of messages that the client needs?

+##### Context

+The *Mongo Chat Server* component offers an endpoint to retrieve the messages for a given user's group.

+How can the exposed API provide only the minimum number of messages, and load more as needed, in order to not overwhelm the client with to much data?

+##### Solution

+Split response messages into chunks (pages), sending only on chunk of partial results per response message. **[Pagination Pattern](https://microservice-api-patterns.org/patterns/structure/compositeRepresentations/Pagination)**

+##### Mapping

+The endpoint that retrieves a specified group's messages has also two more parameters, *page* and *perPage*, specifying the *offset* and the *number* of messages to retrieve.
+The query to the Mongo database will only retrive the messages with the limit and offset specified, returning to the client those items.

+##### Consequences

++ Improved resource consumption and performance, sending only the chunks required;
+- Increases API clients access complexity, as they need to compute the page index.

+#### How to inform users about communication and processing faults?

+##### Context

+Both the *Mongo Chat Server* and the *Chat Server* offer multiple services that could face unexpected situations at runtime.
+The failure can be caused by excessive requests, invalid data or unknown problems.

+##### Solution

+Reply to the requests with an error code and a brief and readable description of the error.
+Simultaneously, log the error according to predefined formats and standards to the application administrators. **[Error Report](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/ErrorReport)**

+##### Consequences

+* A human readble report with the error code is sent to the end-user;
+* A more detailed report with the error code is generated to the application stakeholders (administrators);
+* Sensitive information has to be take in account while reporting these errors (*e.g.:* passwords cannot be reported).

 ## Contributing